brentgroves/status/2023/week47.md

 ## Why Support OpenStack?

-Setting up a Cloud Provisioning service is time consuming but if it becomes much easier to do then compition will increase and costs will decrease.
+- Setting up a Cloud Provisioning service is time consuming but if it becomes much easier to do then compition will increase and costs will decrease.
+- Integration Hypervisor and Kubernetes container orchestrator services so the K8s API includes the ability to request resources directly from the hypervisor.

 ## **[OpenStack Components](https://www.openstack.org/software/project-navigator/openstack-components#openstack-services)**